 In the autumn term, we appointed two St. Wulstan's Anti- Bullying Ambassadors per class.
 Children were invited to apply for the posts explaining why they wanted to become an ambassador, how they would support other students in school and the skills and qualities they possess, making them an ideal Anti Bullying ambassador.
 The successful candidates were selected based on merit.
-After lots of applications and a rigorous interview process, Ethan, Sebastian, Sienna, Aurora, Miri and Lewis will be joining Harry and Bartek supporting and helping children at break times and lunchtimes if they are encountering any friendship difficulties.
+Zarah, Calla, Sienna and Libbi will be supporting and helping children at break times and lunchtimes if they are encountering any friendship difficulties.
 Thank you to all those who applied and we were very impressed with all the candidates.

-The anti-bullying ambassadors are easily identifiable by their orange high-visibility jackets.
+The anti-bullying ambassadors are easily identifiable by their blue bands!

 The key message at St. Wulstan's is bullying is if someone does something unkind to you: